Agamemnon's council

 - There are no excuses

-Even in the modern world, we still love to hear this voice ("when the going gets tough, the tough get going").
-We do need this voice to keep us going but Homer has a few reflexivitys to show us, perhaps to ensure that it is not the only voice that we listen to:
+In the modern world, we still love to hear this voice ("when the going gets tough, the tough get going").
+We do need this voice to keep us going but Homer has a few reflections to show us, perhaps to ensure that it is not the only voice that we listen to:

 Odysseus the calculating hero (Il 11.401-), the champion of Athena and of metis (cleverness).
 Unlike Nestor, he is usually right.
 In the Iliad he does not yet have the prominence that he has in the Odyssey and where he does (in the Doloneia for instance, or in the second assembly) there is some suggestion of later addition by the poet.
 Here I will limit the view to the Iliad.